 The scientists also reported the coconut oil extremely effective at attacking thrush, a yeast (fungal) infection of the mouth which is not surprising given coconut oil’s helpfulness with other skin issues like dandruff.

-Lead researcher Dr. Damien Brady stated that coconut oil could prove to be an attractive alternative to chemicals in maintaining oral health.
+Lead researcher Dr. Damien Brady stated that coconut oil could prove to be an attractive alternative to chemicals and meds in maintaining oral health.
 Mouthwashes, toothpastes, and other oral products are loaded with chemical additives that can frequently irritate the sensitive tissues of the mouth.

 Dr. Brady noted that not only does coconut oil work at relatively low concentrations, but with the worrisome problem of increasing antibiotic resistance, it is important to consider coconut oil a potentially novel new way to control microbial infections.
+For example, people often wonder how to get rid of strep throat without the obligatory trip to the doctor’s office.
+Could coconut oil play a role in resolving this common illness?
+Can strep go away on its own or with a simple boost from anti-microbial foods like coconut oil?

-Dr. Brady and his team now plan to examine how coconut oil and Strep bacteria interface at the molecular level to determine if there are any other strains of bacteria that are inhibited in a similar fashion.
+Dr. Brady and his team now plan to examine how coconut oil and strep bacteria interface at the molecular level to determine if there are any other strains of bacteria that are inhibited in a similar fashion.
 They also plan to study antibacterial activity in the gut presumably using coconut oil and how cells lining the digestive tract can become colonized by pathogens.

 Sarah, The Healthy Home Economist

-Source: Coconut Oil Could Combat Tooth Decay, BBC Health News
+Coconut Oil Could Combat Tooth Decay, BBC Health News